 ESRI™ Locator Map

 8.0 FeetMonitor Stage.
-No flooding from Monitor Creek to Bryant Creek, river near bankfull and may require precautionary measures to move resources away from the river.
+No flooding from from Monitor Creek to Bryant Creek, river near bankfull and may require precautionary measures to move resources away from the river.
 Additional impacts to recreational river users.

 Official 7 Day National Weather Service Forecast (CAZ072)

-Sunday Night: Clear.
-Lows 27 to 37.
+Monday Night: Clear.
+Lows 6 to 16.

 Product Disclaimer